Producer Lee Daniels Is Proof That Determination Can Take You Far

 “I knew that that was meant for me,” he reflected.
 “That whatever was my destiny was on the stage.”

 Those reps in at the church theater further cemented Daniels’s belief that stories like his were worth telling.
-It’s what led him to direct Oscar-nominated films like Precious and The Help, and to create smash TV hits like Empire and Star.
+It’s what led him to direct the Oscar-nominated film Precious, and to create smash TV hits like Empire and Star.

 “I’m sure there are more talented directors than I, I know there are,” Daniels conceded.

 But talent doesn’t always result in success.
-You need determination to catalyze it.
+You need the determination to catalyze it.

 “I think that’s what separated me from the people that I grew up there,” he added.
 “You know, to dream.
 That’s a big thing.
 I keep dreaming.”